ZacharyVillarreal/Predicting-Humans-Affectively/README.md

     * [SAVEE](#https://www.kaggle.com/ejlok1/surrey-audiovisual-expressed-emotion-savee): Surrey Audio-Visual Expressed Emotion
     * [TESS](#https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess): Toronto Emotional Speech Set

-> Note: Four sets of data were utilized for emotion recognition via audio files, for reason that each data set consisted only of a couple thousand audio files.
+> Note: Four sets of data were utilized for emotion recognition via audio files, for the reason that each data set consisted only of a couple of thousand audio files.
 When accumulated together, these databases allowed for a more accurate predictive model.
-In addition to, an end goal of the models we are building are for live use within an app.
+Also, an end goal of the models is to build a web application that takes in live data.
 Four different audio sources can provide different levels of pitch, sound, volume, etc. which can help combat variances within users' microphones.

 * Images:
     * [FER2013](#https://www.kaggle.com/deadskull7/fer2013): Facial Expression Recognition Competition